• Skip to primary navigation

 5. How to divide holiday rental tax deductions between two owners

-If you share your property with a partner, you’ll need to claim deductions correctly.
-The ATO watches out for couples who split income and deductions unequally for tax advantages, and even hands out penalties, so it’s better to do it right.
-If two partners own equal shares of a property, they can each claim equal shares of the expenses.
+Joint owners should claim deductions correctly.
+The ATO watches out for couples who split income and deductions unequally for tax advantages.
+When two partners own equal shares of a property, they should claim equal shares of the expenses.
 If one partner owns 20% of the property, that person can only claim 20% of the expenses.
 Simple!

 These tips are of general nature only.
-Speak to a qualified tax agent to get advice on the tax breaks that are relevant to your situation.
+Speak to a qualified tax agent for advice on the tax breaks relevant to your situation.

 Popular Articles